philipperolet/trg-players/clojure.md

 - The data structure is passed along -- in the same way you have {this} or {self} in OO like python, so it's okay to have 1 more param;
 - you can revisit the logic of data structures to regroup them and reduce the number of parameters (e.g. street + zip + city = address);
 - another option is to have another arity for the function in which the default data is passed.
 This arity would not be idem potent (but can still be free of side effect).

+# Speed and profiling
+- st/instrument may slow down a lot
+- parallel timing effect : when timing execution that consumes all cpu resources, individual parallel execution times may appear slower than sequential execution times while the overall time to perform everything is smaller or equal in the case of parallel processing (the subway sandwich effect)

 # Specing & testing